Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-A single, well-structured sentence that front-loads the purpose and method.
-No wasted words.
+A single, front-loaded sentence that conveys the essential operation and input format with no wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.